sequenceiq/blog/source/_posts/2014-07-23-schedulers-part-1.markdown

 {% img http://yuml.me/9d7e9977 %}

-Generally, queues are for to forestall that applications consume more resources then they should.
+Generally, queues are for to prevent applications to consume more resources then they should.
 Be careful when determining the capacities, because if you mess it up the `ResourceManager` won't start:
 ```
 Service RMActiveServices failed in state INITED cause: java.lang.IllegalArgumentException: Illegal capacity of 1.1 for children of queue root.